ThatMalluBoy/BlackJack/README.md

 # Version 1.0
-Created the entire game, with just the essentials of a normal BlackJack game, just that you are betting on legos, not money
+- Created the entire game, with just the. essentials of a normal BlackJack game, just that you are betting on legos, not money

 # Version 1.1
 - Just added a loop system that allows you to play over and over again